emacdona/onlispBookClub/projects/blog/_posts/2023-07-10-lisp-macros.markdown

 ## The Example

-One of the things that makes macros so powerful is the ability they give you -- in application code -- to extend the language (Lisp) using the language you are extending (again, Lisp).
+One of the things that makes Lisp macros so powerful is that they allow you to extend Lisp _in the application code_ you are writing -- using the _same_ language (Lisp).
 Contrast this with, say, the C language.
-If you are working with a C compiler which happens to be written in C, you can extend the language (in C) by modifying that compiler.
-However, that is your only option -- you cannot modify the language in the C application code you happen to be writing at the time.
+_If_ you are working with a C compiler which happens to be written in C, you _can_ extend the language (C) in C. However, you can _only_ do so by modifying the compiler.
+You can't do it in the code of the applciation you are writing.

 As stated above, the example must "Exhibit the topic being studied" -- macros -- "in a non-trivial way".
 One way of achieving that would be to extend the Lisp language using a Lisp macro.